BrandonDyer64/BrandonDyer64/README.md

 I work at [Rural Sourcing](https://ruralsourcing.com) as an Analyst level Engineer working on enterprise Java / Node backends and React / Angular frontends.

 SCRUM for life.
 Esperanto estas mia lingvo.
 Dvorak keys.
 Rewrite everything in Rust.
+Linux > Windows.

-LinuOklahoma City 🇺🇸
+Oklahoma City 🇺🇸 US

 <!--
 **BrandonDyer64/BrandonDyer64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.